cjemison/azurite_python_example/README.md

 # Azure Azurite Python Example

-When I was at work I was trying to get Azurite to work locally, I ran into a bunch of issues getting it running.
+When I was at work I was trying to get Azurite to work locally , but I ran into a bunch of issues.
+Here's what worked.

 ```shell
 $ mkdir -p "azurite"